-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Google Maps

-The Southampton estate includes a 22,000-square-foot Georgian mansion built in 1910 that has 11 bedrooms and eight bathrooms.
+The Southampton estate includes a 22,000-square-foot Georgian mansion built in 1910 that has 11 bedrooms and eight bathrooms, Curbed reported in 2011.

 Bloomberg also owns a waterfront home in Bermuda.